chef-partners/omnibus-marketplace/README.md

   configured role
 * `-l, --log` The location of the trimmer log file
 * `-i, --interval` How often the trimmer is running

+### Register Node
+`chef-marketplace-ctl register-node` will register the Marketplace node with Chef Software to enable support.
+This command is automatically run during the setup command or via the WebUI during the Chef Compliance setup.

+#### Options
+* `-f, --first` The support contacts first name
+* `-l, --last` The support contacts last name
+* `-e, --email` The support contacts email address
+* `-o, --organization` The name of the organization the contact represents
+* `-s, --server` The address of the marketplace registration API

 ### Test
 `chef-marketplace-ctl test` Perform's unit and functional tests to validate a